Aaron Tveit

 Aaron Kyle Tveit (/təˈveɪt/; born October 21, 1983) is an American actor and singer.
 Tveit originated the lead role of Christian in the stage adaptation of Moulin Rouge! on Broadway, a performance for which he won the Tony Award for Best Leading Actor in a Musical and received a Grammy Award nomination.
 His other work on the Broadway stage includes the title role in Sweeney Todd: The Demon Barber of Fleet Street, Freddie Trumper in Chess, Fiyero Tigelaar in Wicked, and originating the roles of Gabe Goodman in Next to Normal and Frank Abagnale Jr. in Catch Me If You Can.
 He also played John Wilkes Booth in an Off West End production of Assassins.

 Tveit has also portrayed several musical theatre roles on screen, such as Enjolras in the film adaptation of Les Misérables (2012), as well as Danny Zuko in Fox's Grease: Live (2016).
 Tveit is also known for his work in television, including the roles of Tripp van der Bilt on Gossip Girl, Mike Warren on Graceland, Danny Bailey/Topher in Schmigadoon!, and Gareth Ritter on BrainDead.

 Early life and education

 Tveit was born in Middletown, New York, to Posie and Stanley Tveit.
 His brother, Jon, is five years younger and a Catholic priest in the Archdiocese of New York.
-His surname is Norwegian.
+His surname is Norwegian and means ‘(small) plot of land, paddock’ (from ON *þveit, comp.
+Eng. thwaite).

 Tveit graduated from Middletown High School in 2001, where he was active both in chorus and sports, playing golf, soccer and basketball; he also starred in all four of his school's musical theater productions: Seymour in Little Shop of Horrors in 9th grade, Joe Hardy in Damn Yankees in 10th grade, Tony in West Side Story in 11th grade, and Huck in Big River in 12th grade.
 As a child, he played the violin and French horn.
 He turned down business school scholarships to major in vocal performance at Ithaca College, a decision his parents supported, before switching to musical theater after his first year because he missed acting and theater.